Rhapsody in August: Clark's apology

-The scene where Clark meets Kane and apologises to her caused significant controversy when the film was released.
+The scene where Clark meets Kane and apologises to her caused significant controversy among film critics when the film was released.
 The children's parents—Clark's cousins—enamored with the wealth of their Hawaiian family, deliberately fail to tell Clark that his uncle was a victim of the bomb.
-Richie describes the parents' self-serving behavior that seeks to forget the effects of the bomb as impeding the reconciliation between Clark and Kane.
+Richie describes the parents' self-serving behavior—which seeks to forget the effects of the bomb—as impeding the reconciliation between Clark and Kane.
 Richie reads the apology scene as an atonement for the use of the atomic bombs.

-However, Galbraith views the scene instead as an apology from Clark for his insensitivity in asking Kane to go to Hawaii during the anniversary of her husband's death; that Clark's apology comes from his acceptance of responsibility of possibly having offended her.
+However, Stuart Galbraith IV views the scene instead as an apology from Clark for his insensitivity in asking Kane to go to Hawaii during the anniversary of her husband's death.
+To him, Clark's apology comes from his acceptance of responsibility for possibly having offended her.
 Conrad and Prince likewise read the scene as an apology for failing to realize his family's suffering.
 Yoshimoto similarly states that Clark's apology reflects his status as a family member, and not an American.
 That is, that Clark is not apologizing for the bomb, but for failing to realize that he and his family had acted selfishly in talking of themselves and not understanding the extent of her pain.
 Prince goes on to analyse Kane's general anti-war response as indicative of Kurosawa's feelings, but criticizes the film's tone as unpersuasive when the adolescent characters become the voice of conscience and narrate about the city's forgetfulness.

 Kane's departure

-Prince examines the events preceding Kane's departure as a collapse of the past into the present, where the memory of the atomic bombs becomes indistinguishable from a thunderstorm.
-Forced to live in the present day, the final sequence embodies her attempt to return to the past which she has been stuck in.
-Yoshimoto sees the final scene of Kane's march through the storm as a departure from the film's realism and notes the connection between the past and present of the death of her husband, and the death of her older brother in Hawaii.
+Prince examines the events preceding Kane's departure as a collapse of the past into the present as she relives her experience of the bombing.
+To Kane, the memory of the atomic bomb becomes indistinguishable from a thunderstorm.
+Although she is forced to live in the present day, the final sequence embodies her attempt to psychologically return to the past which she has been stuck in.
+Yoshimoto sees the final scene of Kane's march through the storm as a departure from the film's realism and notes the connection between the past and present that links the death of her husband to that of her older brother in Hawaii.
 To Galbraith the scene indicates that Kane's endurance in the natural world lasts as long as it is remembered by future generations.
 Prince continues, viewing the final moments of Kane appearing to march in place as a visual representation of her contradictory and unattainable desire to escape the postwar era, despite centering her concerns on the atomic bomb which defined it.
-Whereas Kitagawa views the umbrella Kane carries to shield her from the storm to be a symbol of life, Nishimura views the sequence to be symbolic of her death and ascension to heaven.
+Whereas Kitagawa views the umbrella Kane carries to shield her from the storm to be a symbol of life, the film critic Yuichiro Nishimura views the sequence to be symbolic of her death and ascension to heaven.